Brooks Robinson: 1970 postseason

 During Game 2, Robinson darted into the gap between him and shortstop Mark Belanger to field a ground ball hit by Bobby Tolan in the first inning.
 Throwing sidearm to second, he forced out Pete Rose.
 Then, in the third inning, he snagged a hard line drive off May's bat, whirling and throwing almost immediately to second for a double play that ended the inning.
 Baltimore won the game 6–5.
 Robinson made an over-the-head catch of a bouncing ball off of Tony Pérez's bat in the first inning of Game 3, outracing Rose to third base and throwing to first to complete a double play.
 Fielding a slow grounder hit by Tommy Helms in the second inning, Robinson partially circled the ball before picking it up, allowing him to throw to first on a better angle.
 He dove to his left to rob Johnny Bench of a hit in the sixth inning, barely holding onto a hard line drive.
-Offensively, he had two RBI in Baltimore's 9–3 win.
+Offensively, he had two RBIs in Baltimore's 9–3 win.
 In Game 4, he had four hits and a home run, though Baltimore lost 6–5.
 Finally, in Game 5, he made a diving back-handed catch of a line drive off of Bench's bat in the ninth, and fielded Pat Corrales' ground ball for the final out, as Baltimore won the game 9–3 to clinch their second World Series victory.